KohaILS/koha-manual-zh-cn/source/cataloging.rst

--  Collections can also be used to limit transfers in multi-branch systems (see the :ref:`Library transfer limits<library-transfer-limits-label>` section of the administration) if :ref:`BranchTransferLimitsType` is set to 'collection code'
+-  Collections can also be used to limit transfers in multi-branch systems (see the :ref:`Library transfer limits<library-transfer-limits-label>` section of the administration) if :ref:`BranchTransferLimitsType<usebranchtransferlimits-and-branchtransferlimitstype-label>` is set to 'collection code'

 -  The collection of an item is used in the :ref:`search<advanced-searching-label>`